-Texas Children’s Cancer Center has a premier bone marrow and stem cell transplantation program.
+Texas Children’s Cancer and Hematology Center has a premier bone marrow and stem cell transplantation program.
 Our state-of-the-art, 25-bed inpatient transplant unit is among the largest of its kind in the Southwestern United States and focuses exclusively on transplantation and cell therapy.
 The Bone Marrow and Stem Cell Transplant Service performs over 120 transplants per year.

 Bone marrow transplantation as treatment